Zach-G/MWOMechScraper/README.md

 - Adding mechDB API to gather Tonnage, Faction, and Weight Class.

 Thank you K2B for creating and maintaining mechDB!
 This tool would be incomplete without your API!

+Thank you CougChaos for helping find bugs within the HTML scraper.